osequi/react-css-perspective/src/components/SquareMove/SquareMove.md

 ## Movement

-When move on the Z axis, perspective has influence on the object.
+When the movement is along the Z axis, perspective has influence on the object.

 In fact it makes the movement.
-Without perspective there is no Z movement.

-Without perspective we can't sense the Z axis.
+Without perspective there is no Z movement because we can't sense the Z axis.

 When the perspective value is small (40px) we are very close to the object and the movement seems very intensive, with high amplitude.

 When the perspective is large (2400px) we are very far from the object and the movement is almost invisible.

-When the perspective value is close to the object container size (200x200px) the movement is normal.
+When the perspective value is close to the object size / container size (200x200px) the movement is normal.

 ---